bbzfc/bbzfc/docs/bbzfc_specs/leagues.md

 This online service will be reachable by a standard web-browser, or from inside a game client.
 It will have information
 about:

-- currently operational leagues
+- currently operational Leagues
 - League specific information
 - current matches
-- statistics on league players
+- statistics on League players
 - history records of League matches
 - archive of discontinued Leagues